top of page

 26. Any additional information you'd like include with your submission?

-28. If selected, you intend to attend the festival in person to introduce your project, to the location you have submitted to.
+28. If selected, you intend to attend the festival in person to introduce your project at the location you have submitted to.

 29. Please confirm you have read the submission guidelines, and your project falls within these regulations.